When you’re cooking with fire, there’s a chance you could get burned!

 To minimize this risk and keep your hands and arms from sustaining an injury, you’re going to want a quality pair of oven mitts.

-If you frequently cook with a cast iron pan (read about Wagner ware cast iron), it’s a good idea to look for oven mitts that can withstand the high heat conducted by cast iron.
+If you frequently cook with a cast iron pan, it’s a good idea to look for oven mitts that can withstand the high heat conducted by cast iron.

 Learn about the best budget-friendly cast iron cast iron cookware.

 Don’t get burned—use oven mitts with cast iron!

 Cast iron cooking can seem like a daunting task.
 If you aren’t familiar with the intricacies of cast iron cookware.
 Once you get a hang of it, you’ll quickly come to understand the level of heat you’re dealing with.

 To prevent this high heat from causing burns, I recommend investing in a pair of oven mitts specially designed for cast iron cooking.

 The best oven mitts for cast iron should be resistant to heat above the regular temperature threshold for oven mitts.
 Your standard cloth mitts aren’t going to cut it!
 They might also be longer than your typical oven mitt to prevent forearm burns, which many cooks are prone to getting when they deal with oven baking.

 Why do I need a different oven mitt for cast iron cooking?

 For regular cooking and baking at the usual 350° to 450°F, many commercially produced oven mitts are sufficient to ensure your hands are protected as you handle hot pans, pots, and baking sheets fresh out of the oven.

 With cast iron cooking, you’re usually going to be dealing with higher temperatures that come close to or exceed 500° to 550°F!